teal-language/tl/docs/tutorial.md

 ```

 Tables that match the shape of the record type will be accepted as an
-initializer pf variables declared with the record type:
+initializer of variables declared with the record type:

 ```
 local p: Point = { x = 100, y = 100 }